-A Microservices architecture makes it possible to isolate failures through well-defined service boundaries.
+A Microservices are not a tool, rather a way of thinking when building software applications.
+Let's begin the explanation with the opposite: if you develop a single, self-contained application and keep improving it as a whole, it's usually called a monolith.
+Over time, it's more and more difficult to maintain and update it without breaking anything, so the development cycle may... architecture makes it possible to isolate failures through well-defined service boundaries.
 But like in every distributed system, there is a higher chance for network, hardware or application level issues.
 As a consequence of service dependencies, any component can be temporarily unavailable for their consumers.
 To minimize the impact of partial outages we need to build fault tolerant services that can gracefully respond to certain types of outages.

 This article introduces the most common techniques and architecture patterns to build and operate a highly available microservices system based on RisingStack’s Node.js Consulting & Development experience.

 If you are not familiar with the patterns in this article, it doesn’t necessarily mean that you do something wrong.
 Building a reliable system always comes with an extra cost.

 The microservices architecture moves application logic to services and uses a network layer to communicate between them.
 Communicating over a network instead of in-memory calls brings extra latency and complexity to the system which requires cooperation between multiple physical and logical components.
 The increased complexity of the distributed system leads to a higher chance of particular network failures.#microservices allow you to achieve graceful service degradation as components can be set up to fail separately.